[Game Review] “Bondage Seductions”

 [Kink Product Review] Rouge Garments Leather Spiral Flogger

 This flogger is pretty hefty.
 End to end it’s about 71cm, of which 51cm is the falls and 20cm the handle.
-(On Rouge’s site it lists the length of falls as 47cm, so mine may be a slightly over-long prototype.)
-Either way it’s got a lot of length to it.
+(On Rouge Garments’ site it lists the length of falls as 47cm, so mine may be a slightly over-long prototype.)
+It is made of real leather, so vegans may want to skip this one.

-The flogger retails at The Pleasure Garden for £32, which is a very reasonable price for a real leather product.
+The Rouge Garments flogger retails for £36.99, which is a very reasonable price for a real leather product.
+It is available in black, purple, or pink as well as red leather.

-It comes in pink, purple or red, which are pretty standard colours for kink gear.
-I’d love to see more variety in this area in general!
-The design is fine though I don’t think it’s the prettiest flogger ever – my personal taste in floggers leans more towards leather falls with a wooden or metal handle, rather than all-over leather, but that’s a matter of preference.
+The design of this toy is fine, though it’s far from the prettiest flogger ever.
+My personal tastes in impact toys leans more towards leather falls with a wooden or metal handle, rather than all-over leather, but that’s a matter of preference.

-The Rouge flogger seems fairly strong and durable, but my one gripe (and it’s a pretty major one) is with the length of the falls.
+The Rouge Garments red leather flogger seems fairly strong and durable, but my main design gripe (and it’s a pretty major one) is with the length of the falls.
 They’re not cut evenly and there is a disparity of more than an inch between the longest and shortest.
-This does, unfortunately, make an otherwise promising product look somewhat cheap and slapdash.
+This makes the product look somewhat cheaply made and slapdash.
+It also makes accuracy harder to attain, particularly for newer impact tops.
+I got it for free, but if I’d paid for it I would be pretty unhappy with it on this basis.

 Thanks to Rouge Garments for providing these products in exchange for honest reviews.
 All opinions are, and will always be, my own.
-Affiliate link to The Pleasure Garden sends a small commission my way if you buy.
+Affiliate link to buy this product from The Pleasure Garden send a small commission my way if you use them.